mazzama/learn-docker/README.md

 ### Command
 1. `docker build .` : build new image from dockerfile
 2. Option `-t <projecName>` : build new image with tag
+3. `docker build -f <filename>` : force docker-cli to build new image from custom dockerfile name

  ## Docker Compose
  ### Create docker-compose.yml